Posted by Bulk Nutrients in Weight Loss

 It found that the group taking whey protein powder, which contained the amino acid leucine, milk calcium and bioactive peptides, lost a significant amount of weight and significantly more body fat than the control groups.
 The group consuming the whey protein powder also lost significantly less lean muscle mass.

 Meanwhile, a 2003 study in the Journal of Nutrition found a higher protein, lower carbohydrate diet was more effective for fat loss in women.
 Note that in this study it was fat, rather than overall weight, which was lost, meaning that lean muscle was retained.
-And a 1999 study in the International Journal of Obesity found that in fat-reduced diets, high protein was superior to high carbohydrate diets for significant fat loss.
+And a 1999 study in the International Journal of Obesity found that in fat-reduced diets, the high protein was superior to high carbohydrate diets for significant fat loss.

 Because retaining lean muscle while losing fat is one of the best things you can do for your health.
 According to RR Wolfe writing in the American Journal of Clinical Nutrition, retaining lean muscle mass is vital for the obvious benefits like increased body strength, increased bone strength and increased basal metabolic rate (your body’s ability to burn calories while at rest).
 But also for benefits that might not be immediately obvious, like the gut’s ability to absorb amino acids and the prevention of chronic disease.